AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/setup.md

 1. Provide an admin password as `admin`.
 Any admin password is acceptable, however its recommend to use the default for local development to reduce the need to re-configure.
 1. After a few minutes the AEM instance will finish installing and a new browser window should open at [http://localhost:4502](http://localhost:4502).
 1. Login with the username `admin` and password `admin`.

+>[!CAUTION]
+>
+> To continue the setup, the GraphQL Feature must now be manually enabled on the Quickstart SDK.
+Reach out to your Adobe contact for further instructions.
+This manual step is only needed until the feature is released in 2021.

 ## Install sample content{#wknd-site}